The Family Tree (TV series)

 The Family Tree is a 1983 American television series that aired on NBC, and starred Anne Archer and Frank Converse.
+The show was produced by Nigel McKeand and Carol Evan McKeand, showrunners of the groundbreaking 1976-80 ABC series Family.
 Its pilot episode was the 1982 television film The Six of Us.
 The show was canceled after six episodes due to low ratings.

 Plot

 Annie Benjamin (Anne Archer) a divorced woman with three children, who worked part-time selling real estate, meets and then marries Kevin Nichols (Frank Converse); a divorced owner of a lumber company with grown children of his own.
 Annie's children, who all lived with their mother, include oldest son, Sam (Martin Hewitt); Tess (Melora Hardin); and Toby (Jonathan Hall Kovacs) who is deaf.
 On Kevin's side of the family, he has, besides his teenaged son Jake (James Spader), a grown daughter, Molly Tanner (Ann Dusenberry), who herself was already married.
 Jake lives with his mother, Elizabeth (Joanna Cassidy); and Annie's children are still very close to their father, Dr. David Benjamin (Alan Feinstein).
 Much of the stories focus on the problems of the Benjamin children adjusting to Kevin being their stepfather.
 Of all three of Annie's children, it was Toby, the youngest, who was perhaps most upset about his mother's divorce from his father.